Prof. dr Joep van den Bercken prize

 As a tribute to the Utrecht neuro-toxicologist Prof. Joep van den Bercken, UTOX (a partnership of the University of Utrecht, RIVM and TNO in the area of toxicology) established a prize to stimulate the research of young toxicologists.
 Since then, UTOX assimilated into IRAS and since 2003, this award is issued by the NVT.
 The prize, worth € 1,000, is awarded annually at the annual meeting of the NVT.

-The selection of candidates and the award ceremony takes place under the responsibility of a committee chaired by the president of the association.
-This commitee is determined on an ad hoc basis, with a proviso that the committee members have no involvement with the registered candidates.
-A committee of prominent toxicologists evaluates the dissertations and selects the winner.
-During the annual meeting of the NVT, the winner explains his research during a short presentation (about 15 minutes).
-Participation is open to researchers who have defended their dissertation in the year prior to the annual meeting.
+The evaluation of candidates and the award ceremony takes place under the responsibility of a committee installed and chaired by the president of the association.
+This committee is installed on an ad hoc basis, with a provision that the committee members have no involvement with the nominated candidates.
+This committee of prominent toxicologists evaluates the dissertations and selects the winner.
+During the annual meeting of the NVT, the winner presents his/her research during a short presentation (about 15 minutes).

 Prof. dr. Henk van Loveren

 In addition, 5 printed copies of the thesis need to be sent to the secretary of the NVT board before February 1st: